joao-per/joao-per/README.md

 My name is João Pereira 🤝
 I'm currently studying in 42 School in Lisboa. 🎓

-## This is my highest level during my piscine! 🏊
+## This was my highest level during piscine! 🏊